 Jordan Robinson serves as Vice President and Chief Operating Officer for MCAM and leads the Center’s operations, outreach strategy, business development, relationships with physicians, pharmacies, hospitals, health systems and other health care related entities throughout the state and beyond.
 Jordan graduated with honors from the University of Florida with a Bachelor of Science in Food and Resource Economics, from the University of Mississippi School of Law with a Juris Doctor (JD) and from the Johns Hopkins Bloomberg School of Public Health with a Master of Health Administration (MHA).
 Jordan has healthcare administration experience at two children’s hospitals and a Federally Qualified Health Center Look-Alike including involvement and leadership with ambulatory strategy and outreach, service line growth, primary care, population health and network development, human resources, Delivery System Reform Incentive Plan payment models (DSRIP), facilities and space planning.
-Jordan enjoys spending time with his wife, Meghan, and daughters, Blythe, and Georgia, and is an avid fisherman and SEC football enthusiast.
+Jordan enjoys spending time with his wife, Meghan, and children, Blythe, Georgia and Mac, and is an avid fisherman and SEC football enthusiast.

 Ray Rodriguez, MD, JD, MPH, MBA